 Virtual Machine Backup

-- Remember that VM snapshots are not the same thing as backup.
+- Remember that VM snapshots are not the same thing as a backup.
 Don’t rely on snapshots alone to protect your clients’ data.

 - Use Changed Block Tracking to back up VMware VMs more efficiently.